What is the Best Timber to use for Exterior Cladding?

 Want durable cladding?
 Design makes all the difference.

-When timber cladding is exposed to the elements, it’s the design that often determines how well it performs.
+When exterior timber is exposed to the elements, it’s the design that often determines how well it performs.
 Timber naturally moves, expands and retracts in response to the environment.
-The most durable cladding designs find harmony with this phenomenon and work with the natural movements of timber rather than ignoring them.
+The most durable designs find harmony with this phenomenon and work with the natural movements of timber rather than ignoring them.

 Our Trendplank profile is a concealed fixed cladding system which has been expertly designed to allow for the natural movements of timber.
 The boards are installed using ‘end matching’, which is a tongue and groove profile that improves waterproofing.
 The Trendplank profile can be created with a wide range of hardwood timber species, allowing you to achieve the look you want.